sequentech/ballot-verifier/README.md

     cd agora-airgap/src
     make gui

-If the build is successful, you will find the agora-audit tool on agora-airgap/src/x64/agora-audit .
-Don't forget to copy along the screen.png file if you choose to move agora-audit somewhere else.
+If the build is successful, you will find the agora-audit tool on agora-airgap/src/x64/agora-audit

+As a side note, the file screen.h includes the PNG agora-airgap/src/screen.png file.
+The file screen.h has been generated with the bin2c tool available at https://github.com/gwilymk/bin2c

 ## Windows compilation